Indrajith1901/1x3-Router-Design-and-Verifcation/README.md

 EDA Tools: Synopsis - VCS / Siemens - Questa Sim and Xilinx ISE

 ## Input Protocol
-All inputs are synchronous to clock and driven at negedge to avoid meta stability between DUT and testbench.Pkt_valid goes high when the first packet enters.
+All inputs are synchronous to the clock and driven at negedge to avoid meta stability between DUT and testbench.Pkt_valid goes high when the first packet enters.
 If busy is high then the transaction is extended.
 Before driving parity byte pkt_valid goes low.
 When pkt_valid goes high busy goes high.

 ## Output Protocol
 Output is synchronous to the posedge to the clock and inputs data_in and pkt_valid are synchronous to the negedge of the clock.
 When valid_out is high, after 30 cycles soft reset will go high and internal reset will happen.
 The read_enb signal should go high before that to prevent it from happening.